Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Results and Discussion

+The performance disparity between the PST and coGN on formation and band gap energy can be difficult to discern.
 GNNs allow embeddings at the vertex and edge level.
-In certain models, these embeddings can not only carry different information but allow for simultaneous updates to each of these embeddings, adding richness to the learned representation.
-CoGN takes this a step further and updates the original edges with message-passing from the derived line graph, allowing the inclusion of angular information.
+These embeddings can not only carry different information but allow for simultaneous updates to each of these embeddings, adding richness to the learned representation.
+CoGN takes this further and updates the original edges with message-passing from the derived line graph, allowing the inclusion of angular information.
 The edges of the line graph are further updated by its line graph, incorporating dihedral angles.
 These updates allow the model to learn a better representation of a crystal in latent space, which can be necessary for these larger datasets.
 This points to a current limitation for the PST.
 By using PDD encoding, we effectively limit opportunities for such updates to a single embedding representing both the atom's properties and its structural behavior.

 In Table \ref{tab:matbench_times} the time taken to train and test the PST and coGN are listed.
 Our model was trained for only 250 epochs while coGN is trained for 800 epochs.
-While this accounts for a large portion of the disparity, the time taken to train each model per epoch is also faster for our model in all properties except refractive index.
+While this accounts for a large portion of the disparity, the time taken to train each model per epoch is also faster for our model in all properties except the refractive index.
 A batch size of 32 is used for datasets containing less than $5,000$ samples.
 For exfoliation energy and phonon peak, PST takes $68.1\%$ and $92.6\%$ of the time of coGN per epoch.
 The larger batch size of coGN allows it to have greater GPU utilization and thus, better training efficiency.
 For properties with greater than $5,000$ samples, the batch size for both models is the same.
 For these properties, the training time per epoch is between $65-70\%$ of coGN.